passionlim/intensive/Script_Park.md

 - Body3(2) : relieve stress
 - Conclusion(2) : good park

 When I moved into the town that I’m living in 3 years ago.
-I was unfamiliar with  neighborhoods nearby at that time.
+I was unfamiliar with my neighborhood nearby at that time.

-One day, I went out with my daughter to looking around my neighborhoods.
-I found the park having a road along a narrow creek 5 minutes away from home.
+One day, I went out with my daughter to look around my neighborhood.
+I found a park that have a walking road along a narrow creek.
+It was 5 minutes away from home.
 There were some people to enjoy jogging and riding their bicycles along the road.
-After I watched they were working out, I suddenly felt guility for being obese and lazy at that time.
+After I saw they were working out, I suddenly felt guility for being obese and lazy at that time.
 After taking a walk for a while, I figured that walking in the park and breathing fresh air were helpful for me to relieve my stress.

 From that point on, I started going to the park more often.
 I’m really fortunate to have such a good park within walking distance nearby.